< Back to Curriculum

 All elective courses are 3 credit hours unless noted otherwise.

-Note: In addition to, or in place of the electives listed below, electives may also be taken from graduate courses specially approved by the University.
+Note: In addition to, or in place of the electives listed below, electives may be taken from graduate courses approved by the University.
 For example, courses might include languages for the international business manager, nursing for the health care professional, religion & philosophy for the corporate ethics officer, education for the school administrator, or sports medicine for the sports administrator.

 ACCT 5100 - Taxation of Entities and Tax Planning